MicrosoftEdge/WebView2Feedback/specs/DirectMessageChannel.md

 Multiple interfaces/APIs are exposed to support the direct message channel.
 On web side, `window.chrome.webview.getDirectMessageChannel` is exposed to request direct message channel object.
 On this channel object, you can `postMessage` to native side or listening to `disconnect`|`message` events to receive native messages.
 On native side, you can capture DirectMessageChannelCreated event raised by the request from web code and then you can get the `DirectMessageChannel` channel from event args.
 Through this channel, you can `PostWebMessageAsJson|String` to web side or listen to `WebMessageReceived` event to receive messages from web side.
 You can listen to `ChannelClosed` event to get notified when the channel is closed from web side, for example, when navigating away from current page.

-Direct message channel can also be transfered to host app child process to recreate and establish the direct communication tunnel between host app child process and WebView2 runtime renderer process.
+Direct message channel can also be transfered to host app child process to reconstruct and establish the direct communication tunnel between host app child process and WebView2 runtime renderer process.
 You can call `TakeTransferableBlobAndInvalidate` API of DirectMessageChannel object to create a transferable blob that can be sent to child process.
 It will also invalidate current DirectMessageChannel object, and set it to transferable state.
 Please note that this API cannot be called on a direct message channel that has already been started.
-Recreating the DirectMessageChannel can be done by passing this blob to `ReCreateDirectMessageChannel` API of WebView2 environment.
-Please also note that direct message channel can be started on a different thread it's created, but it must be created on the same thread the WebView2 environment is created.
+Reconstructing the direct message channel can be done by passing this blob to `ReConstructDirectMessageChannel` API of WebView2 environment.
+Please also note that direct message channel can be started on a different thread it's created or constructed, but the creation or construction must happen on the same thread the WebView2 environment is created.

 # Examples
 ## DirectMessageChannel